Spectrum

 Links:

-(Translated from my original Italian text by Maria Giusti)
+(Translated from my original Italian text with the help of Maria Giusti)

 Sonic Boom (aka Peter Kember) formed Spectrum (with guitarist Richard Formby) immediately after the demise of Spacemen 3, the historic shoegaze group.

-The mini-albums A Pox On You (Space Age, 1996), a half hour improvisation in collaboration with Jessamine, and Songs For Owsley (Reprise, 1996), a dedication to the "acid" guru, performed using electronic instruments, announce a sharp turn in respect to the initial project.
+The mini-albums A Pox On You (Space Age, 1996), a half hour improvisation in collaboration with Jessamine, and Songs For Owsley (Reprise, 1996), a dedication to the "acid" guru, performed using electronic instruments, announce a sharp departure from Spectrum's initial project.

 Richard Formby has later formed Triumph 2000, whose Phazed & Confused Derailed, 1999) continues Spacemen 3's shoegazing mission.